 I am committed to SDG 1 (No Poverty).
 Poverty, to me, means the difference between short term thinking and long term goals.
 Only when an individual’s basic needs are secure, can one move on to long term considerations, meaning access to choice and opportunity in the pursuit of happiness.
 Then we may all truly aspire to be the best version of ourselves.
 Other SDG’s that resonate strongly with me are SDG 3 (Good Health and Well-being), SDG 8 (Decent Work and Economic Growth) and SDG 13 (Climate Action).

-Public Engagement Program Coordinator
+Youth and Public Engagement Coordinator

-Communications and Monitoring & Evaluation Coordinator
+Spur Change: Communications & M&E Coordinator

 I am committed to Goals 12 (Responsible Consumption and Production) and 13 (Climate Action) because challenging our patterns of consumption and addressing climate change are crucial to build a more sustainable and fairer world.
 As global citizens, we all have responsibilities towards each other and the planet as we’re all interdependent and to make a positive global impact I strongly believe it starts with individual engagement.

-for renewable energy technology and social justice projects, and so am I to be part of the Spur Change team and support organizations and educator’s capacity-building towards gender equality, women empowerment, poverty reduction and the sustainable development goals.
+I have a Master’s degree in International Development Management and a BA in Communications & Marketing.
 I’m a nature lover – you’ll most likely find me there camping, trail running, mountain biking, in the middle of a yoga session or drinking a cup of (fair trade) coffee!